 - A. Factory fit doors to suit frame-opening sizes indicated. - 1.
-Comply with clearance requirements of referenced quality standard for fitting unless otherwise indicated. - 2.
+Comply with clearance requirements of referenced quality standard for fitting unless otherwise indicated. - a.
+Undercut for all wood doors with Hardware Set 4.01 to be 3/8" for sound control. - b.
+Undercut for all other wood doors is to be 5/8" typical. - 2.
 Comply with NFPA 80 requirements for fire-rated doors. - B. Factory machine doors for hardware that is not surface applied. - 1.
 Locate hardware to comply with DHI-WDHS-3. - 2.
 Comply with final hardware schedules, door frame Shop Drawings, ANSI/BHMA-156.115-W, and hardware templates. - 3.
-Coordinate with hardware mortises in metal frames, to verify dimensions and alignment before factory machining. - C. Openings: Factory cut and trim openings through doors. - 1.
+Coordinate with hardware mortises in metal frames, to verify dimensions and alignment before factory machining.

+- C. Openings: Factory cut and trim openings through doors. - 1.
 Light Openings: Trim openings with moldings of material and profile indicated.